“Bloomberg on Affiliate” first published via Linkedin :

 Bloomberg‘s recent article on their view of affiliate adverts on Facebook gives a strangely skewed version of the Affiliate Marketing industry the rest of us work in.

 It’s an interesting view from Bloomberg on one facet of the #affiliate marketing model.
 It is however very important to emphasise that this is just ONE facet of a much broader marketing discipline – and in fact appears to be the seamier and more black-hat end of the #Leadgentypes of ‘affiliate’.

-Its interesting nonetheless and perhaps is a boost to the movement away from the Affiliate to Performance terminology, which embraces so much more such as influencer marketing; all so much more what the rest of the industry understands by the term ‘Affiliate Marketing’
+Its interesting nonetheless and perhaps is a boost to the movement towards using Performance Marketing as the term, which embraces so much more such as influencer marketing; all so much more what the rest of the industry understands by the term ‘Affiliate Marketing’